 No bells.
 No whistles.
 No bull shit.
 Just boxing.

-In August this year, British Warriors came to South Wales in style, when they showcased breakthrough promise, the peerless Kieran Gething, in his biggest test since his destruction of seasoned battler Bradley Pryce.
+British Warriors came to South Wales in style, when they showcased breakthrough promise, the peerless Kieran Gething, in his biggest test since his destruction of seasoned battler Bradley Pryce.
 Gething, of course, won.
 As did British Warriors.
 And South Wales boxing fans.
 This local level promotion perhaps did more for Welsh boxing than the international circus had managed across two huge, star-studded events – events that absolutely put Cardiff on boxing’s world map but did little for the next generation of local talent.

 Mo Prior and Greg Steene currently share the books on 40 fighters who are all hungry to make a noise on the national scene – and that book is growing faster than a welterweight eats carbs after weigh-in.
 British Warriors Promotions stand firm across the UK and beyond.

 Local level boxing is back.